nens/threedi-docs/source/c_results.rst

 		-	dimension [-]

--	Deepenst point of a computational cell (bath)
+-	Deepest point of a computational cell (bath)

 		-	size [number of computational nodes]